skillrary/AWS-Certified-SysOps-Administrator-Associate/Daily Lab Exercise for BapeiBatch1.md

 4. Execute the following line from windows powershell & "C:\Program Files\Amazon\AmazonCloudWatchAgent\amazon-cloudwatch-agent-ctl.ps1" -a fetch-config -m ec2 -s -c file:"C:\Program Files\Amazon\AmazonCloudWatchAgent\config.json"

-5. Go back to Cloudwatch console and wait for metrics to be shown
+5. Go back to the Cloudwatch console and wait for metrics to be shown

 ### Commands used: Day3
     1  aws s3 ls